 If you are constantly experiencing deadened legs, it is important to consult a doctor immediately.
-This could be a sign of something more serious which doesn’t have anything to do with trauma to the leg.
-There are many things that can contribute to this.
+It could be a sign of something more serious which doesn’t have anything to do with trauma to the leg.
+Many things can contribute to this.

 First on our list is diabetes.
-While people commonly think about having too much or too little sugar, there is more going on under the hood.
+While people commonly think about having too much or too little sugar, there is more under the hood.

-When a person is experiencing this neuropathy, pain in certain areas will not be felt.
-This goes for blunt trauma, heat, and stabbing by piercing objects just to name a few.
+When a person is experiencing this neuropathy, they can feel pain in certain areas.
+This goes for blunt trauma, heat, and stabbing by piercing objects, to name a few.

 How We Stand and Sit

-Some postural habits to be wary of include sitting for extended periods of time, crossing legs for a lengthy amount of time, and wearing clothes that are too tight.
+Some postural habits to be wary of include sitting for extended periods, crossing your legs for a long time, and wearing too-tight clothes.

-It is no secret that alcohol consumption can lead to deadened senses.
+A known fact is that drinking alcohol can dull the senses.
 This is because alcohol slows down the communication between the brain and the rest of the body.

-The science behind drinking alcohol also reveals that this beverage decreases important vitamins in one’s body.
+The science behind drinking alcohol also reveals that this beverage decreases essential vitamins in one’s body.
 They include vitamins B, B-1, B-9, and B-12.
-The decreased levels of these vitamins are directly linked to constant feelings of numbness.
+The reduced levels of these vitamins are directly linked to constant feelings of numbness.

 After a stroke, the brain is significantly affected.
-The ability of the brain to interpret and process nerve signals is diminished.
+The brain’s capacity to comprehend and process nerve signals is decreased.
 This leads to parts of the body feeling like they are dead.
 Even a mini-stroke can introduce temporary feelings of numbness.

-If your legs or other parts of the body are feeling numb, visit a doctor immediately.
-It may be a sign that you have had a stroke or a mini-stroke and not know it.
+If your legs or other body parts are numb, visit a doctor immediately.
+It may signify that you have had a stroke or a mini-stroke and do not know it.

 Resurrecting the Dead Leg

-The good news is that this condition is not permanent.
-There are many things that can be done in order to help dead legs recover faster.
+It is good to know that this situation will not last forever.
+Many things can be done to help dead legs recover faster.
+Here are a few:

 Bring it to Life

-If you or a loved one experiences dead legs, we hope that the information we have presented will help you in handling this condition and bringing the dead leg to life again.
+If you or a loved one experiences dead legs, we hope the information we have presented will help you handle this condition and bring the dead leg to Life again.

-Be better equipped to handle these kinds of conditions by learning first aid.
+Be better prepared to deal with emergencies by learning first aid.

 Learn more about first aid by taking CPR First Aid’s Liverpool course today.